k0kubun/pr_viewer/README.md

 # Pull Req Viewer

-Web application to see your pull requests made with Revel
+Web application to see your pull requests made with Revel.
+**This product is not ready for production due to poor performance.**

 ## Run